 Swing Trading Profit Targets and Reward:Risk

 This means that even if I only win 3 out 10 trades, I am still profitable.
-The goal is to win much more than that, but it’s nice to know that even a string of losses can be made back with a couple of winners.
+The goal is to win much more than that, but it’s nice to know that even a string of losses can be made back with a few winners.

 3 winners x 15% = 45% in gains